 In this learn guide you will get up and running with Serverless Functions on Civo using OpenFaaS and Kubernetes.

-If you're a new Civo user, then you can register and apply for free credit.
+First you'll need to apply for access to Civo's KUBE100 beta.
+If accepted you'll get $70 free credit every month.
 Then we'll provision a new instance and install k3s which is a light-weight Kubernetes distribution from Rancher Labs.
 With a working Kubernetes master node, we'll grab the

 KUBECONFIG file so that we can connect from our laptop and then go on to deploy OpenFaaS and deploy a function from the store.

 Once you're up and running with OpenFaaS, you can start learning how to build Serverless functions using a set of free hands-on labs built by the OpenFaaS community.